Hello and welcome to Mind the Gap, a newsletter that adds perspective to the gender developments of the week.

 That’s it for this week.
 If you have a tip or information on gender-related developments that you would like to share write to me at: firstname.lastname@example.org.

-Namita Bhandare writes on gender
+Namita Bhandare writes and reports on gender

 The views expressed are personal